Monday 15 July 1940

 The Channel convoys remain a prime Luftwaffe target, and 15 Dornier Do 17s of KG2 attack Convoy "Pilot" in the Thames Estuary.
 Hurricane fighters rise to the defense and beat them off.

 There also are attacks near the Scottish border by LG1.
 Among the targets are a Westland Aircraft factory and the airfields at Yeovil and St Athan RAF Station.
 RAF Nos.
 213 and 92 Squadrons intercept and shoot down an Junkers Ju 88 of LG1.

 JG26 begins transferring back to the French coast, winding up its period of rest and refit and indicating that serious operations against the British were about to begin.

 During the day, the Luftwaffe loses a bomber, while the RAF loses four Hurricanes.
 Several of the RAF fighters crash on landing.
 Despite the weather, the RAF flies 470 sorties.

 European Air Operations: The RAF sends Hampden bombers from Hemsworth airfield to raid Wilhelmshaven.
 The targets are the battleship Tirpitz, still under construction, and the Admiral Scheer.
 The raid faces fierce anti-aircraft fire and the British lose four bombers, with many of the rest damaged, while missing the ships.

 The Italians raid Gibraltar with S.82 bombers.

 |Hurricane Mk I of 17 Squadron, which crashed at RAF Debden on 15 July 1940.|

 British 1199-ton freighter Bellerock hits a mine and sinks in the Bristol Channel.
 There are 17 crew that perish.

 184-ton German (formerly Norwegian) tug Draugen hits a mine and sinks off Salhus, north of Bergen.

-The Luftwaffe, apparently a Focke Wulf Fw 200 Condor, attacks and sinks 1282 Panamanian freighter Fossoula about 240 nautical miles northwest of Cape Finisterre, Spain.
+The Luftwaffe, apparently a Focke Wulf Fw 200 Condor, attacks and sinks 1282-ton Panamanian freighter Fossoula about 240 nautical miles northwest of Cape Finisterre, Spain.
 There are 32 survivors and 4 perish.

 The Luftwaffe also bombs and sinks 2088-Polish freighter Zbaraz in the North Sea about 10 miles north of the Aldeburgh lightship.
 Everybody aboard survives.

-The Luftwaffe catches 2855 ton British freighter Heworth about 10 miles south of Aldeburgh Light Vessel.
+The Luftwaffe catches 2855-ton British freighter Heworth about 10 miles south of Aldeburgh Light Vessel.
 The Heworth later sinks while under tow.
-There are 4 crew who perish.
+Four crew perish.